Denismwangi01/Learning-Python/README.md

 We combined functions and loops to check whether numbers are odd or even

+## What is File Handling?

+- File handling in Python allows you to create, read, write, and update files.
+The built-in open() function is used to work with files.

 - Feel free to check out my code and leave feedback if you’d like! 😊